top of page

 Statistics

-Of the ten states with the highest murder rates by gun violence, eight are considered red states.
+According to the CDC Center for Health Statistics, Of the ten states with the highest murder rates by gun violence, 8 are considered red states.

 Values